 1. Be Gentle with Your Skin Care Routine

 Excessive rubbing and scrubbing is never a good idea for your skin, especially while you’re dealing with an active breakout.
 To help reduce the risk of acne scar formation, the AAD recommends gentle skin care practices.
-Instead of scrubbing your skin with a face scrub or other harsh exfoliator (which can worsen acne), cleanse your skin gently with a Clarisonic facial cleansing brush, like Mia Smart, paired with our Acne Cleansing Brush Head.
+Instead of scrubbing your skin with a face scrub or other harsh exfoliator (which can worsen acne), cleanse your skin gently with a Clarisonic facial cleansing brush, like Mia Prima, paired with our Acne Cleansing Brush Head.
 Ideal for sensitive, acne-prone skin, the brush head gently removes pore-clogging debris from the skin, so it’s left feeling soft, smooth, and clean.

 2. Avoid Squeezing Pimples